 Hcf Of 72 And 90

-Sep 08, 2025 · 6 min read
+6 min read

 Finding the highest common factor (HCF), also known as the greatest common divisor (GCD), of two numbers is a fundamental concept in mathematics.
 This guide will explore multiple methods for determining the HCF of 72 and 90, explaining the underlying principles and providing a deeper understanding of this important mathematical operation.
-We'll move beyond simply finding the answer and delve into the 'why' behind the methods, making this concept accessible to everyone, from beginners to those looking to refresh their knowledge.
+We'll move beyond simply finding the answer and break down the 'why' behind the methods, making this concept accessible to everyone, from beginners to those looking to refresh their knowledge.

 Introduction: Understanding HCF